Models Inc.

-Models Inc. is an American prime time soap opera that aired on Fox during the 1994–95 television season.
+Models Inc. is an American prime time soap opera that aired on Fox from June 29, 1994, to March 6, 1995.
 A spin-off of Melrose Place, it is the third series in the Beverly Hills, 90210 franchise.

-Models Inc. revolves around a Los Angeles modeling agency run by Hillary Michaels (Linda Gray), the mother of Melrose Place Amanda Woodward (Heather Locklear).

 The series was created by Frank South and Charles Pratt Jr., and executive produced by Aaron Spelling, South, Pratt, and E. Duke Vincent.
-Models Inc. lasted only a single season and is the only series in the Beverly Hills, 90210 franchise not to receive a DVD release to date.
+Models Inc. revolves around a Los Angeles modeling agency run by Hillary Michaels (Linda Gray), the mother of Melrose Place's Amanda Woodward (Heather Locklear).
+The series lasted only a single season.